Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer Sells 15,000 Shares

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, September 20th.
-The shares were sold at an average price of $10.70, for a total value of $160,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the firm’s stock in a transaction on Wednesday, September 22nd.
+The shares were sold at an average price of $10.22, for a total transaction of $153,300.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

-Ontrak (NASDAQ:OTRK) last issued its earnings results on Thursday, August 5th.
-The company reported ($0.31) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.52) by $0.21.
+Ontrak (NASDAQ:OTRK) last announced its quarterly earnings results on Thursday, August 5th.
+The company reported ($0.31) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.52) by $0.21.
+The firm had revenue of $26.49 million for the quarter, compared to analyst estimates of $22.01 million.
 Ontrak had a negative net margin of 16.70% and a negative return on equity of 24.37%.
-The firm had revenue of $26.49 million during the quarter, compared to the consensus estimate of $22.01 million.
-Equities research analysts predict that Ontrak, Inc. will post -1.97 EPS for the current year.
+On average, sell-side analysts anticipate that Ontrak, Inc. will post -1.97 EPS for the current year.

-OTRK has been the subject of several recent research reports.
-Canaccord Genuity downgraded Ontrak from a “buy” rating to a “hold” rating in a report on Thursday, August 19th.
-B. Riley lowered shares of Ontrak from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $58.00 to $15.00 in a research note on Friday, August 20th.
-Benchmark decreased their price objective on shares of Ontrak from $35.00 to $16.00 and set a “buy” rating for the company in a research note on Friday, August 20th.
-Zacks Investment Research lowered shares of Ontrak from a “buy” rating to a “hold” rating in a research note on Tuesday, August 17th.
-Finally, Cowen downgraded shares of Ontrak from a “market perform” rating to an “underperform” rating and dropped their target price for the stock from $35.00 to $9.00 in a report on Thursday, August 19th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $23.33.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Credit Suisse AG increased its stake in Ontrak by 14.5% in the first quarter.
+Credit Suisse AG now owns 1,036,720 shares of the company’s stock valued at $33,754,000 after purchasing an additional 131,294 shares during the period.
+BlackRock Inc. increased its stake in Ontrak by 2.4% in the first quarter.
+BlackRock Inc. now owns 623,683 shares of the company’s stock valued at $20,306,000 after purchasing an additional 14,769 shares during the period.
+Voloridge Investment Management LLC acquired a new position in Ontrak in the first quarter valued at $11,181,000.
+Blair William & Co.
+IL increased its stake in Ontrak by 279.9% in the second quarter.
+Blair William & Co.
+IL now owns 275,658 shares of the company’s stock valued at $8,953,000 after purchasing an additional 203,105 shares during the period.
+Finally, Millennium Management LLC increased its stake in Ontrak by 596.0% in the first quarter.
+Millennium Management LLC now owns 230,709 shares of the company’s stock valued at $7,512,000 after purchasing an additional 197,561 shares during the period.
+Institutional investors own 30.08% of the company’s stock.

 Ontrak Company Profile